kaisentlaia/gerbil-time-tracker/README.md

 # Gerbil Time Tracker

-Gerbil is a minimalistic personal time tracker inspired by [Project Hamster](https://github.com/projecthamster/hamster).
+Gerbil is a minimalist personal time tracker inspired by [Project Hamster](https://github.com/projecthamster/hamster).
 It doesn't have as many features, Gerbil aims to be simple and quick to use.

-The application is actually in beta.
+The application is currently in beta.

 ## Installation